galenhuntington/hpre/README.md

 a warning with `-Wincomplete-patterns`.
 If the compiler accepted zero conditions, it could know _a priori_ that the guards are exhaustive.

-More philosophically, `otherwise` seems like a hack.
+More philosophically, `otherwise` feels like a hack.
 The “else” case should be part of the _syntax_, but instead one needs the namespace.
 If, say, for some reason you didn’t bring all of the Prelude into scope, you might not have the syntactic ability to write